locationtech/geomesa/docs/user/accumulo/configuration.rst

 Batch Writer Properties
 -----------------------

-The following properties control the configuration of Accumulo ``BatchWriters``.
+The following properties control the configuration of Accumulo ``BatchWriter``\ s.
 They map directly to the underlying ``BatchWriter`` methods.

 geomesa.batchwriter.latency.millis